November 14th, 2019

 Another good way to improve self-esteem is by surrounding ourselves with positive people.
 It can be very easy for some to notice and point out their own negative qualities over their positive ones.
 Surrounding ourselves with people that can help us notice our strengths and help point them out to us makes it just that much easier to notice them within ourselves.
 Sometimes all it takes is a little reminder from the ones we love that we have plenty of good things about ourselves to focus on and work on growing these qualities, as opposed to letting them take over our thought process.

 Something as simple as taking time to notice the things that we are grateful for in our lives can help us change our mindset to something a little more positive.
-If we spend more time paying attention to “the good” that is happening all around us, it can help change our perspective and overall mindset.
+If we spend more time paying attention to “the good” that is happening all around us, it can help change our perspective and mindfulness.
 Gratitude journals are a good way of making it a habit to take some time and notice the positives in our lives.

 Following in the footsteps of gratitude, something as simple as taking a few minutes every day to list 3 positive things can help change the negative thinking patterns we have developed into positive ones.
 This simple practice can be very impactful.
 Some lists can include 3 things I did well today, 3 positive things that I witnessed today, 3 things I am grateful for today, etc.